-MCH's 24-bed Pediatric Intensive Care unit (PICU) has the most sophisticated and extensive pediatric intensive care technology and experience available.
+Nicklaus Children's Hospital's 24-bed Pediatric Intensive Care unit (PICU) has the most sophisticated and extensive pediatric intensive care technology and experience available.
 The PICU consistently outperforms national averages in both outcomes and length of patient stays.

 The staff includes pediatric intensivists, pediatric intensive care fellows, pediatric residents and maintains a 1:2 nurse/patient ratio to ensure optimal and personal care.

 The PICU is home to the state's first and largest pediatric and neonatal Extra Corporeal Membrane Oxygenation (ECMO) resource for children with life-threatening heart and lung conditions.
-It is also one of three pediatric apheresis blood treatment centers in the state. back to top
+It is also one of three pediatric apheresis blood treatment centers in the state.

 Neonatal Intensive Care Unit